melcorian/melcorian/README.md

 The program's size is 4.1kb.
 Download and install the program.
+Have your command prompt and type "python3 melsapi2.py" to run the program.
 The program parses all the latest news updates.
 Once installed, imput what you want to know (for example: Europe) and you have all the recent news on your screen.
 Click on the heading and you can read it in its respective website.